01 • The Problem ——————

 • Presented and defended work directly to design, product, engineering, directors, and VP leadership.

-Scope: mobile app, PDP and Shelf focus.
+Scope: mobile app, PDP and Shelf.

 03 • Problem ——————